It’s known for its stunning white beaches and azure blue waters, but a trip to Cuba is not complete without visiting the island's capital, Havana.

 A visit to the small Chocolate Museum is a must, even if it's just to treat yourself to a chocolate shaped cigar.

-For those wanting to learn more about the controversial history of this island, the Revolution Museum gives a good insight with many images but you will need to know Spanish to understand it.
+For those wanting to learn more about the controversial history of this island, the Revolution Museum gives a good insight into many images, but you will need to know Spanish to understand it.

-There’s also an Afro-Cuban tour to learn more about Cuba’s customs and folklore, or you can take an Ernest Hemingway tour and follow the footsteps of this famous writer who once made Cuba his home (there’s even a hotel names after him).
+There’s also an Afro-Cuban tour to learn more about Cuba’s customs and folklore, or you can take an Ernest Hemingway tour and follow the footsteps of this famous writer who once made Cuba his home.

 The Best Views of Havana

-One of the best ways to see this part of the city is from a hotel terrace and there are several to choose from.
+One of the best ways to see this part of the city is from a hotel terrace.

-Hotel Ambas Mundos has great views of the Christ of Havana across the water from the sixth floor or opt for Hotel Raquel for a more classical Italian style roof (but there is no bar or restaurant on this one).
+Hotel Ambas Mundos has excellent views of the Christ of Havana across the water from the sixth floor.
+Opt for Hotel Raquel for a more classical Italian style roof (but there is no bar or restaurant on this one).

-If you’ve got longer than a week in Cuba, consider a multi-center holiday by combining Havana with Trinidad before relaxing on a white Caribbean beach in the Holguin area to top up your tan before flying home.
+If you’ve got longer than a week in Cuba, consider a multi-city holiday by combining Havana with Trinidad before relaxing on a white Caribbean beach in the Holguin area.

 This post was brought to you in partnership with Air Transat.
 Visit their website for flights to Cuba from all major Canadian cities.